Why do people fail CAE?

 As mentioned above, practice with at least one coursebook and one practice test book.
 Again, the more resources you have the better prepared you will be.
 If you want the best overall method and strategy for passing the exam, check out the 'Before the Exam' section of this page.

 Often students will struggle with one section of the exam more than others.
 When preparing for the CAE exam, try to locate your weakest areas.
 Pay particular attention to these areas when preparing by yourself.
-If you want to seek professional help, I offer a CAE exam practice course or one-one lessons which can focus on any particular part of the exam you want.
-Book your first lesson FREE.
-In my experience students find the 'Use of English' section of the exam very difficult.
+If you want to seek professional help, I offer a C1 Advanced course for every exam paper or one-one lessons which can focus on any particular part of the exam you want.

 Make your own resources and set yourself tasks